oasis-tcs/osim/UseCases/SupplyChain/README.md

 narrative description followed by a table that summarizes the use cases’ actors, business motivation, objectives, steps to achieve the objectives, SBOM elements used, other supplementary data, and benefits achieved.

+The use cases are:
+* link to be provided once use case agreed to
+* link to be provided once use case agreed to
+* link to be provided once use case agreed to
+* link to be provided once use case agreed to
+* link to be provided once use case agreed to
+* link to be provided once use case agreed to
+* link to be provided once use case agreed to
+* link to be provided once use case agreed to
+* link to be provided once use case agreed to
+* link to be provided once use case agreed to
+* link to be provided once use case agreed to
+* link to be provided once use case agreed to
+* link to be provided once use case agreed to
+* link to be provided once use case agreed to
+* link to be provided once use case agreed to

+## References
+Much of the text in this document was based on previous work.
+This section provides the documents that were referenced above.
+### SBOM Operations Working Group
+1. SBOM Community, SBOM Operations Working Group.
+Improving Risk Management Decisions with SBOM Data.
+(2025, March 2). https://docs.google.com/document/d/1vFVbWEJmNsAbNPRAtHclC89YQlLUt6xYIvKmFGRkcQA/edit?tab=t.0#heading=h.10zm8vq6u9e0 {Editor's Note: Link will be replaced once doc published on CISA website}